Michlalah Yerushalayim Linda Pinsky School for Overseas Students (Machal)—S. Daniel Abraham Israel Program

 Michlalah is primarily an Israeli College.
 Everday students are in contact with the Israeli students who comprise the overall Michlalah student body.
 Students who are capable participate in the Limudei Kodesh courses of the Israeli program.
-Students visit various religious communities in Israel as part of their Shabbos programs, and in Shabbatot with staff. members.
-Students are apprised of the major aspects if Israeli political events.
+Students visit various religious communities in Israel as part of their Shabbos programs, and in Shabbatot with staff members.
+Students are apprised of major aspects of Israeli political events.

 Michlalah’s campus has a swimming pool, basketball court and an exercise room.

 Programming for Shabbat and Yom Tov

 Students are required to participate in the 8-10 scheduled Shabbatonim that are held on campus and throughout Israel.
 During Chol Hamoed and prior to Yom Tov, special classes and excursions are held.
 A staff member is in charge of placement for Shabbos and Yom Tov.

 About 14 days a year are field trips throughout Israel that allow visiting the country from North to South, learning about Israel, its history, its Biblical and historical significance, present communities as well providing a pleasant opportunity for camaraderie and change of pace.

 Level of Learning Offered

 The foundational level of learning is advanced.
 Students are expected to be on a high level in consonance with a superior Yeshiva High School education and be capable of reading Rashi well and be able to read Ramban on a level that identifies questions, answers and introduction of new ideas.

 Hebrew Knowledge Required

 Intermediate - shiurim are in Hebrew and English